WorldWander: Bridging Egocentric and Exocentric Worlds in Video Generation: Introduction

-To further support our task, we carefully curate \textbf{EgoExo-8K}, a large-scale dataset comprising approximately 4,000 synthetic triplets from GTA-5 and 4,000 real-world triplets captured with a dual-camera setup.
-Each triplet contains an egocentric video, a synchronized exocentric video, and a reference image, spanning indoor and outdoor scenarios.
+To tackle data scarcity, we carefully design a two-player protocol for recording synthetic scenes in GTA-5, alongside a dual-camera setup for capturing real-world scenarios.
+Ultimately, we curate \textbf{EgoExo-8K}, a dynamic and scene-rich dataset featuring synchronized egocentric and exocentric perspectives.
+It comprises approximately 4,000 synthetic and 4,000 real-world triplets, each containing an egocentric video, its exocentric counterpart, and a reference image.
+Notably, unlike previous datasets~\cite{EgoExo4D,H2O,TACO} confined to static camera viewpoints, EgoExo-8K features dynamic scene navigation in open-world environments.
 Comprehensive experiments demonstrate that WorldWander achieves high cross-view consistency and robust generalization in both transformations (ego$\rightarrow$exo and exo$\rightarrow$ego), significantly outperforming all existing baselines.

-In summary, our main contributions are threefold: \begin{itemize} \item We formulate a new task, \textit{ Egocentric–Exocentric Video Translation}, achieving mutual perspective transformation for immersive and character-centered exploration.

-\item We propose an in-context learning framework that directly learns from triplet data, featuring \textit{In-Context Perspective Alignment} and \textit{Collaborative Position Encoding} for geometry-free and consistent cross-view generation.

-\item We carefully curate the \textit{EgoExo-8K}, the first large-scale dataset and benchmark for egocentric–exocentric video translation task, on which our \method achieves state-of-the-art performance across existing baselines. \end{itemize}
+In summary, the main contributions of this paper are threefold: \begin{itemize} \item We formulate the \textit{Egocentric–Exocentric Video Translation} tasks, where the novel exo-to-ego translation enables customized egocentric synthesis conditioned on a reference image, which is unexplored in prior works. \item We propose an in-context learning framework that is independent of camera pose and depth map, featuring \textit{In-Context Perspective Alignment} and \textit{Collaborative Position Encoding} for geometry-free cross-view translation. \item We carefully curate \textit{EgoExo-8K}, the first dynamic and open-world scene wandering benchmark for the egocentric–exocentric video translation, on which our \method achieves state-of-the-art performance across baselines. \end{itemize}